 As of February 1, 2012, the City of Oakland Redevelopment Agency ceased to exist.
-The new Redevelopment Successor Agency, housed within the Office of Neigborhood Investment, was created to wind down and complete the activities of the former Redevelopment Agency.
+The new Redevelopment Successor Agency, housed within the Project Implementation Division, was created to wind down and complete the activities of the former Redevelopment Agency.

 Archives: Oakland Redevelopment Agency

 The Oakland Redevelopment Agency, created on October 10, 1956 managed numerous projects and programs within eight active Redevelopment Project Areas in the City of Oakland.
 Some of the Agency's best known projects were the rehabilitation of the Paramount and Fox Theaters, the Tribune Towers, Fruitvale Transit Village, the Rotunda building, Preservation Park, City Center, the Marriott Hotel and the Oakland Convention Center, and the Uptown Arts & Entertainment District.
 The agency was also responsible for hundreds of neighborhood infrastructure, business and property improvements and helped in the development of thousands of affordable housing units.

 The links provided below will take you to the respective area pages for further information about the former Redevelopment Agency Project Areas.